microsoft/teams-ai/js/samples/07.whoBot/README.md

 1. Ensure you have downloaded and installed [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview)
 1. Install the [Teams Toolkit extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)
+   1. Login with your M365 account.
+   2. Login with your Azure account.
+Ensure that you have a valid subscription and resource group.
+This will be required to provision your bot.
-1. Select **File > Open Folder** in VS Code and choose this sample's directory from the repo
+2. Select **File > Open Folder** in VS Code and choose this sample's directory from the repo
-1. Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps
+3. Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps
-1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.
+4. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.
-1. In the browser that launches, select the **Add** button to install the app to Teams.
+5. In the browser that launches, select the **Add** button to install the app to Teams.

 > If you do not have permission to upload custom apps (sideloading), Teams Toolkit will recommend creating and using a Microsoft 365 Developer Program account - a free program to get your own dev environment sandbox that includes Teams.